AceRoqs/Hyperlink/README.md

 Direct access to the control class shouldn't be necessary, as the control should be created either through CreateWindowEx or through a .RC file.
-Therefore, very little is exposed through the header file.  `register_hyperlink_class()`, defined in hyperlink.h, is exposed to register the window class itself.
-The testapp folder is a simple application which demonstrates this.
+Therefore, very little is exposed through the header file.  `register_hyperlink_class()`, defined in Hyperlink.h, is exposed to register the window class itself.
+The TestApp folder is a simple application which demonstrates this.

 The code is a rather modern C++ interpretation of pure Win32 code,